gabrielpprieto/stocks_nlp/README.md

 filings release dates were used to calculate the percentage change on the stock price after companies announce major changes.

-### Data Collections
+### Data Collection
 ---
-The analysis was done on all companies in the S&P 500 and information on companies such as sector and sub-industry was collected by scraping the Wikipedia page for the index.
+The analysis was done on all companies in the S&P 500 and information on companies such as sector and sub-industry was collected by scraping the [Index's Wikipedia Page]((https://en.wikipedia.org/wiki/List_of_S%26P_500_companies))

-As a next step, the SEC Edgar website was scraped to gather the full text file for each 8-K form companies have filed from Jan-2011 to Sep-2019 and all the text was concatenated and release dates with the timestamp were extracted for each individual filing.
+As a next step, the [SEC Edgar website](https://www.sec.gov/edgar/searchedgar/companysearch.html) was scraped to gather the full text file for each 8-K form companies have filed from Jan-2011 to Sep-2019 and all the text was concatenated and release dates with the timestamp were extracted for each individual filing.
 Over 63,000 documents were retrieved from the database.

 With the information on the release date, a percentage change was calculated based on the next opening/closing of the market, depending on the filing's release time, for each filing and normalized by the percentage